legastero/stanza/docs/Create_Plugin.md

 import { Agent, jxt } from 'stanza';

 // 1.
-Declare our new custom stanza type export interface MyStanza {
+Declare our new custom stanza extension type export interface MyStanza {
     type: string;
     value: string;
 }

 // 2.
-Begin injecting our plugin's type information into stanza. declare module 'stanza' {
+Begin injecting our plugin's type information into StanzaJS. declare module 'stanza' {

     // 3.
 Declare a new method for the StanzaJS agent